Horses and ticks – blech!

 This tick is about the size of a tiny drop of water.
 TINY drop of water.
 The hair is the SUMMER coat of my horse.

-We can also manage our horses so that ticks are less likely to latch on.
+- We can also manage our horses so ticks are less likely to latch on.

 - I suggest keeping legs clipped, makes those icky ticks easier to see on the legs at least, and it makes the application of a repellent easier and more evenly coated.